 The distance between this second charcoal grate and the cooking grate is just 3-1/2"...hot enough to "sear the chaps off a steak," as LAScott says.

 I used LAScott's approach to cook two Porterhouse steaks on my WSM.
 I counted out 40 briquettes and lit them in a Weber chimney.
 After 15 minutes, I arranged them in a single layer on half of the charcoal grate, creating a direct heat area and an indirect heat area.

-When all the coals were covered with gray ash, I quickly rubbed a little olive oil on both sides of each steak, followed by a sprinkling of kosher salt, freshly ground black pepper, and granulated garlic.
+When all the coals were covered with gray ash, I quickly rubbed a little olive oil on both sides of each steak, followed by a sprinkling of kosher salt, freshly ground black pepper, and granulated garlic powder.

 The steaks went over the direct heat and were seared on each side for a couple of minutes.
 I placed the lid on the cooker and continued to grill the meat over direct heat, turning several times, until both steaks achieved medium doneness.